 Security Liability in the Age of Hacking: How a Company Can Protect Itself to Avoid Lawsuits

-Whether you’re an SMB, or a large enterprise, it’s essential to protect your company’s data.
-Not only does a data breach threaten your company’s financial security, but it also attacks your viability — up to 60 percent of small-to-midsized businesses (SMBs) do not survive data calamities.
+Whether you’re a SMB, mid-sized business, or a large enterprise, it’s essential to protect your company’s data.
+Not only does a data breach threaten your company’s financial security, but it also attacks your viability — up to 60 percent of small-to-midsized businessesdo not survive data calamities.
 What’s worse is that SMBs are a favorite target of hackers because of their high-reward, low-risk nature.

 So, how do you protect your company data from hackers?
 Find out below.

 What Is Hacking?

 Hackers find weaknesses in computer systems or networks and use them to gain access to confidential data.
 This data can be used for everything from identity theft to corporate espionage.
 Hacks can also be used to plant viruses or take over a company’s systems to conduct activities like making bank transfers or sending data to unauthorized personnel.

 Data breaches can be incredibly costly for businesses and usually occur due to technological or behavioral weaknesses, such as an unencrypted system or poor password practices.
 Understanding where breaches come from is key to knowing how to avoid being hacked.
 Some of the motivations behind data breaches include: